 Tokyo Institute of Technology

 Tokyo Institute of Technology, as the name suggests, is renowned for its excellent engineering courses.
-The long-cherished practical science and engineering education allows all students to experience the pleasures of research from an early stage.
+The long-cherished practical science and engineering education allow all students to experience the pleasures of research from an early stage.
 Students are in close contact with the world’s top researchers.
 The Institute’s hands-on approach is reflected in graduate employability rankings, in which Tokyo Tech excels continuously.
 The School of Engineering at Tokyo Institute of Technology houses 5 departments and the Graduate School of Engineering houses 15 departments.
-The Faculty of Engineering has a student body of 3175 and a 254 faculty members.
+The Faculty of Engineering has a student body of 3175 and 254 faculty members.
 In 2018, it has been conferred the status of Designated National University Corporate by the Minister of Education, Culture, Sports, Science and Technology.

 Kyoto University is one of Asia’s leading research institutes.
 The Faculty of Engineering is the largest faculty of Kyoto University consisting of six departments.
-The Graduate School consists of 17 departments and 7 centres that cover a very broad range of research, from fundamental theoretical studies in mathematics, physics, chemistry and biology to the development of new engineering technologies.
-As of 2018, 18 Nobel laureates have been associated with Kyoto University, highest amongst all the universities in Asia.
+The Graduate School consists of 17 departments and 7 centers that cover a very broad range of research, from fundamental theoretical studies in mathematics, physics, chemistry, and biology to the development of new engineering technologies.
+As of 2018, 18 Nobel laureates have been associated with Kyoto University, the highest amongst all the universities in Asia.
 In 2017, Kyoto University has been selected as one of the three designated national universities by the Minister of Education, Culture, Sports, Science and Technology.

 The School of Engineering at Osaka University focuses on the practical applications of the technology, which has seen the results from cutting-edge research put to use in the real world.
 The School of Engineering has five distinctive divisions: Division of Applied Science; Division of Mechanical, Materials and Manufacturing Science; Division of Electronic and Information Engineering; Division of Sustainable Energy and Environmental Engineering; and Division of Global Architecture.
 Each of these divisions contains from one to four departments.
-The Graduate School of Engineering carries on the free and creative research environment that is a tradition of Osaka University, and has produced many outstanding research results.
+The Graduate School of Engineering carries on the free and creative research environment that is a tradition of Osaka University and has produced many outstanding research results.
 In 2018, Osaka University has been conferred the status of Designated National University Corporate by the Minister of Education, Culture, Sports, Science and Technology.